xd515/PUI2016_xd515/HW5_xd515/README.md

 ## Assignment 3

-Excercise the ability to make H0 and H1.
+Excercise the ability to make H0 and Ha.